 Let’s Learn About the Water Cycle!
 3 Simple Water Cycle Experiments & a Craftivity

-April is the perfect month to teach students about the water cycle and what makes rain.
-Here are 3 of my favorite water cycle experiments and craftivity.
+Here are 3 of my favorite water cycle experiments as well as a craftivity.
 These science experiments are simple to set up and use common household items.
 The water cycle wheel craftivity gives students a visual representation of the stages of the water cycle and how they repeat over and over again.

 First, introduce your students to the water cycle and the following terms: evaporation, condensation, precipitation, collection.